dvirtz/slides/slides/ranges-status/ranges.md

 }
 ```

-Splitting a range that is forward-or-better should yield subranges that are specializations of `subrange` while dropping `const`-iterability;
+Splitting a range that is forward-or-better should yield sub-ranges that are specializations of `subrange` while dropping `const`-iterability;

 Note: `split_view` doesn't preserve the source range category and is always `forward` at most